RESEARCH STARTER

 Honolulu's multicultural, multilingual, well-educated community, combined with its proximity to major economic centers on both sides of the Pacific, has led to its growth as a major communications and business services hub for firms doing business in both the United States and Asian countries.

-Military expenditures have always been closely tied with Honolulu and Pearl Harbor.
-In 1988, there were 134,000 military personnel and family members stationed in Hawaii, most in the Honolulu area, and 21 navy ships based at Pearl Harbor.
+Military expenditures have always been closely tied to Honolulu and Pearl Harbor.
+In 1988, there were 134,000 military personnel and family members stationed in Hawaii, most in the Honolulu area, and 21 Navy ships based at Pearl Harbor.

-A number of events conspired around 1990 to significantly slow Honolulu's growth.
+Several events conspired around 1990 to significantly slow Honolulu's growth.
 For one, real estate prices continued to soar, making the city one of the most expensive in the United States.
 The Japanese economic boom came to an end as the yen's high valuation slowed exports in the late 1980s.
 Central bank intervention backfired, the Japanese stock market collapsed around 1990, and the country fell into recession.
 At the same time, the collapse of the Berlin Wall in 1989 heralded the end of the Cold War and led to drastic pullbacks in US military spending in the area.
-Between 1989 and 2002, more than 50,000 military personnel and their family members were cut from active duty in Hawaii.
-As of 2022, about 44,390 active military personnel were assigned to Hawaii, and 20,477 civilians worked for military operations there.

 Agriculture also remains significant for Honolulu as the center for trade of the islands' meat, nut, cocoa, juice, and coffee exports.
 Other drivers of the local economy include the state government, the University of Hawaii, and healthcare.
-As of 2022, the largest employment sectors were accommodation and food services, healthcare and social assistance, retail trade, government, and education.
+In the 2020s, the largest employment sectors were accommodation and food services, healthcare and social assistance, retail trade, government, and education.

 Landmarks

 Waikiki is one of the most famous beaches in the world.
 Best known as the jewel of Hawaii during the 1950s and 1960s, it has been revitalized at the turn of the twenty-first century.
-The east end of the beach is marked by the beginning slopes of Diamond Head, Honolulu's closet extinct volcanic peak.
-Saint Augustine Church at Waikiki was built in 1854.
+The east end of the beach is marked by the beginning slopes of Diamond Head, Honolulu's closest extinct volcanic peak and another of Hawaii's most visited features.
+Saint Augustine Church in Waikiki was built in 1854.

-Other landmarks in the nearby downtown area are Kawaiahao Church, built of fourteen thousand coral blocks in the 1830s and 1840s, and the three-story Iolani Palace that marks the end of the grandeur of the Hawaiian monarchy.
+Other landmarks in the nearby downtown area are Kawaiahao Church, built of 14,000 coral blocks in the 1830s and 1840s, and the three-story Iolani Palace, which marks the end of the grandeur of the Hawaiian monarchy.
 Built in 1882 by King David Kalakaua, the palace served as the state capitol until 1969.
 It is now a museum.

-Other famous Honolulu museums include the Contemporary Museum, featuring the works of modern artists such as Frank Stella and Andy Warhol; the Honolulu Academy of Arts, with its collection of many Asian and Hawaiian fine artworks; the Hawaii Maritime Center on the waterfront; which works up from Polynesian canoes, to whaling ships, steamships and naval vessels; and the Bishop Museum, also known as the State Museum on Natural and Cultural History, which traces the roots of Hawaii's diverse culture.
+Other famous Honolulu museums include the Contemporary Museum, featuring the works of modern artists such as Frank Stella and Andy Warhol; the Honolulu Academy of Arts, with its collection of many Asian and Hawaiian fine artworks; the Hawaii Maritime Center on the waterfront, which features Polynesian canoes, whaling ships, steamships, and naval vessels; and the Bishop Museum, also known as the State Museum of Natural and Cultural History, which traces the roots of Hawaii's diverse culture.

-The Dole Plantation, at the center of the island, is no longer a working farm, but does trace the history of the pineapple industry.
-It is also known for its 1.7-mile-long maze that runs through two acre of lush vegetation, including hibiscus and plumeria plants.
+The Dole Plantation, at the center of the island, is no longer a working farm but does trace the history of the pineapple industry.
+It is also known for its 1.7-mile-long maze that runs through 2 acres of lush vegetation, including hibiscus and plumeria plants.
 The Honolulu Zoo houses 1,230 animals in its 42 acres situated within Kapiolani Park.
+Hanauma Bay State Park in East Honolulu features a marine nature preserve where visitors can snorkel and learn about the bay's reef habitat and conservation.

 History

-Many navigators and explorers have crossed the Pacific to Hawaii, with the first Polynesian immigrants arriving as early as the time of the birth of Christ.
-The earliest settlers probably arrived there from the Marquesa Islands around 900 CE.
+Many navigators and explorers have crossed the Pacific to Hawaii, with the first Polynesian immigrants arriving as early as 0 CE.
+The earliest settlers probably came from the Marquesas Islands around 900 CE.
 What is now Honolulu was first settled around 1100.
 British captain James Cook arrived in Hawaii in 1778, and his countryman Captain William Brown is credited with being the first to sail into Honolulu harbor (then called "Brown's harbor") in 1794.

 American Christian missionaries soon followed, including a group from New England in 1820, to try to counter the Polynesian rituals practiced on the islands.
 As occurred in many areas of the Western Hemisphere, diseases such as smallpox brought by the influx of European-bred settlers killed most of the native Hawaiian population.

 Whaling and trading ships jammed Honolulu in the early 1800s.
 Sandalwood was an early leading export.
-The town gained a lively reputation for its nightlife that catered to the thousands of sailors that were in port any given day.
+The town gained a lively reputation for its nightlife that catered to the thousands of sailors who were in port on any given day.

-Honolulu continued to prosper as a trading port for sugar cane plantations in the mid-1800s.
-Local monarch King Kamehameha III was deposed by British forces in 1843 seeking to control the sugar trade, but political pressure led to his re-ascension later that year.
+Honolulu continued to prosper as a trading port for sugarcane plantations in the mid-1800s.
+In 1843, local monarch King Kamehameha III was deposed by British forces who sought to control the sugar trade, but political pressure led to his re-ascension later that year.
 Honolulu became the official capital of the kingdom in 1845, but foreign interests continued to undermine local authority.
 By 1890, the monarchy was largely ceremonial.

 The United States entered World War II after a surprise attack by Japanese navy bombers on December 7, 1941, decimated the fleet of American ships at Pearl Harbor.
 Previously reluctant to officially declare war against spreading German aggression around the world, and oblivious to the Japanese threat, the US quickly mobilized tremendous forces of men and weaponry to bring to bear in both Europe and the Pacific.